 Having an emcee in both the virtual event and the in-person event that can work in tandem with each other is helpful to keep the event running smoothly.
 The virtual MC can help inform people what is next, direct them to virtual booths, interact with the virtual audience, and help increase engagement from virtual attendees.

 7. Work to Create a Shared Experience

-Having both in-person and virtual attendees is a unique way to host an event, and you want to be sure to create an experience that they can share to elevate it.
-Setting up polls, breaks, and sending a gift or snacks to the virtual attendees to feel a part of what the in-person attendees are being served.
+Whether you are hosting a hybrid survival race, or an astronaut rescue mission, both in-person and virtual attendees are a unique way to host an event, and you want to be sure to create an experience that they can share to elevate it.
+Setting up live polls, breaks, and sending a gift or snacks to the virtual attendees to feel a part of what the in-person attendees are being served.

 8. Remain flexible